chem330/chem330.github.io/lab-syllabus.md

 ## Institutional Policies

+All standard WCU required syllabus content](https://www.wcu.edu/learn/faculty/coulter-faculty-commons/teaching-and-learning/syllabus-additional.aspx) is included in this syllabus through this link and applies to this course.

 **Course Recording and Broadcasting:** Course recording is bound by [University Policy 122](https://www.wcu.edu/discover/leadership/office-of-the-chancellor/legal-counsel-office/university-policies/numerical-index/university-policy-122.aspx).
-Students should request prior permission of their isntructor before recording and class meetings.
+Students should request prior permission of their instructor before recording and class meetings.

 **Accommodations for Students with Disabilities:** Western Carolina University is committed to providing equal educational opportunities for students with documented disabilities and/or medical conditions.
 Students who require accommodations must identify themselves as having a disability and/or medical condition and provide current diagnostic documentation to the Office of Accessibility Resources.
 Please contact the Office of Accessibility Resources, 135 Killian Annex, (828) 227-3886 or by [email](mailto:accessibility@wcu.edu).
 Visit the OAR website at [http://accessibility.wcu.edu/](https://www.wcu.edu/learn/academic-services/disability-services/index.aspx) for more information.